jacquescoetzee202/portfolio/infrastructure/docker-local/README.md

-# IAC for Docker desktop to run Porfolio site
+# IAC for Docker desktop to run Portfolio site

 Terraform has been used to create the infrastructure as code for my portfolio website to run locally on Docker.
 This is to provide a local testing environment which reflects the deployed version.